How to Master French Noun Gender: Common Patterns for Masculine and Feminine Words

 Nouns That Go Both Ways

 Most job titles have both a masculine and feminine form.
-Many of them started out as exclusively masculine words because, back in the old days of soul-crushing sexism, only men held those jobs.
-As the years went on and women began to work a diverse array of jobs, more and more of these job titles took on feminine forms.
+Many of them started out as exclusively masculine words but, as the years went on and women began to work a diverse array of jobs, more and more of these job titles took on feminine forms.

 Gender agreements are important in both conversation and writing.
 The gender of a noun can change the adjectives applied to it and some verb tenses, not to mention it’ll determine which pronouns to use.